Lissy93/dashy/docs/configuring.md

 All app configuration is specified in [`/public/conf.yml`](https://github.com/Lissy93/dashy/blob/master/public/conf.yml) which is in [YAML Format](https://yaml.org/) format.

+Tips:
+- You may find it helpful to look at some sample config files to get you started, a collection of which can be found [here](https://gist.github.com/Lissy93/000f712a5ce98f212817d20bc16bab10)
+- You can check that your config file fits the schema, by running `yarn validate-config`
+- After modifying your config, the app needs to be recompiled, by running `yarn build`  - this happens automatically whilst the app is running
+- It is recommended to make and keep a backup of your config file.
+You can download your current config through the UI either from the Config menu, or using the `/download` endpoint.
+- All fields are optional, unless otherwise stated.

+### About YAML
 If you're new to YAML, it's pretty straight-forward.
-The format is exactly the same as that of JSON, but instead of using curley braces, structure is denoted using whitespace.
+The format is exactly the same as that of JSON, but instead of using curly braces, structure is denoted using whitespace.
 This [quick guide](https://linuxhandbook.com/yaml-basics/) should get you up to speed in a few minutes, for more advanced topics take a look at this [Wikipedia article](https://en.wikipedia.org/wiki/YAML) and for some practicle examples, the  [Azure pipelines schema](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema) may be useful.

-You may find it helpful to look at some sample config files to get you started, a collection of which can be found [here](https://gist.github.com/Lissy93/000f712a5ce98f212817d20bc16bab10).

-There's a couple of things to remember, before getting started:
-- After modifying your config, the app needs to be recompiled, run `yarn build` (this happens automatically in newer versions)
-- You can check that your config file fits the schema, by running `yarn validate-config`
-- Any which are only saved locally through the UI need to be exported into this file, in order for them to persist across devices

 ### Config Saving Methods
 When updating the config through the JSON editor in the UI, you have two save options: **Local** or **Write to Disk**.
-Changes saved locally will only be applied to the current user through the browser, and to apply to other instances, you either need to use the cloud sync feature, or manually update the conf.yml file.
-On the other-hand, if you choose to write changes to disk, then your main `conf.yml` file will be updated, and changes will be applied to all users, and visible across all devices.
+- Changes saved locally will only be applied to the current user through the browser, and will not apply to other instances - you either need to use the cloud sync feature, or manually update the conf.yml file.
+- On the other-hand, if you choose to write changes to disk, then your main `conf.yml` file will be updated, and changes will be applied to all users, and visible across all devices.
+For this functionality to work, you must be running Dashy with using the Docker container, or the Node server.
+A backup of your current configuration will also be saved in the same directory.

 ### Preventing Changes being Written to Disk
-To disallow any changes from being written to disk, then set `appConfig.allowConfigEdit: false`.
+To disallow any changes from being written to disk via the UI config editor, set `appConfig.allowConfigEdit: false`.
 If you are using users, and have setup `auth` within Dashy, then only users with `type: admin` will be able to write config changes to disk.

-It is recommended to make a backup of your config file.

-All fields are optional, unless otherwise stated.

 ### Top-Level Fields